MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/Supporting-custom-org-fonts-in-ppt-web.md

 2. SharePoint stores the assets in a [public Office 365 Content Delivery Network.](/microsoft-365/enterprise/use-microsoft-365-cdn-with-spo?view=o365-worldwide&preserve-view=true)
 3. When a user opens a PowerPoint file on the web platform, PowerPoint for the web will access the CDN and fetches appropriate fonts.

-## Adding custom fonts to SharePoint as organization asset libraries
+## Adding custom fonts to SharePoint as Organization Asset Libraries
-1. [Create a new site](https://support.microsoft.com/office/create-a-site-in-sharepoint-4d1e11bf-8ddc-499d-b889-2b48d10b1ce8) or use your existing site for organization asset libraries and set permissions.
+1. [Create a new site](https://support.microsoft.com/office/create-a-site-in-sharepoint-4d1e11bf-8ddc-499d-b889-2b48d10b1ce8) or use your existing site for Organization Asset Libraries and set permissions.
 2. Create a new document library for your custom font.

    :::image type="content" source="media/create-document-library.png" alt-text="Login to document library with your credentials":::
-3. To choose the library as font organization asset library, use the **SharePoint Online Management Shell,** and run the following command:
+3. To choose the library as Font Organization Asset Libraries, use the **SharePoint Online Management Shell,** and run the following command:

       ```Add-SPOOrgAssetsLibrary -LibraryUrl <New Document Library SharePoint URL> -OrgAssetType OfficeFontLibary -CdnType Public```